Nureva Full-Stack Software Engineer Salary | CA$72.9K-CA$95.1K+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in Canada package at Nureva totals CA$74.7K per year.
-View the base salary, stock, and bonus breakdowns for Nureva's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Nureva's total compensation packages.
 Last updated: 10/8/2025

 Company